SofaPirate/Massage/README.md

 *Massage* is a microcontroller message packer and parser for different types of formats and protocols.

 A *massage* message always starts with an address string and is followed by a user defined number of bytes, ints, floats or longs.
-The address string is used to route the message as in Open Sound Control (http://opensoundcontrol.org/introduction-osc).
+The address string is used to route the message as in Open Sound Control.

 There are two basic *massage* objetcs to work with *massages*:
 * *MassageParser* parses received data.